gwcooper/gwcooper.github.io/index.md

 Yes, it's a rather clichéd way to start a blog that is in part about coding, but the reusabilty principles should not be ignored.

-I'm not quite certain exactly what I'm going to put here, but it will largely be things that interest me such as:
+I'm not sure as to exactly what I'm going to put here, but it will largely be things that interest me such as:

 * Algorithms and Datastructures (hello, recruiters!)
 * Biology and Bioinformatics